-When you feel like you don't have the energy to get out of bed (or because you actually don't have any energy, because you only had a 2 rice cakes, a cucumber, a can of monster energy and a protein bar the day before), caring about anything that used to be front and center in your life becomes hard.
+When you feel like you don't have the energy to get out of bed (or because you actually don't have any energy, because you only had a 2 rice cakes (26 calories each), a cucumber (47 calories) and a can of monster energy (0 calories) the day before), caring about anything that used to be front and center in your life becomes hard.

 There are days where all you do is survive, and even that is more than you expected.